Have you been to Philadelphia?

 What a wonderful history-rich city!

-We saw the Liberty Bell, Museum of the American Revolution,
+We saw the Liberty Bell, the Museum of the American Revolution,

 the Shakespeare monument,